 The National Research Act Public Law 99-158, the most recent extension of that law The Health Research Extension Act of 1985, and the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research provide guidelines for research with human subjects to ensure their protection in the design and conduct of research.
-These federal regulations require that any institution requesting and receiving funds from a federal department or agency for research involving human subjects must assure that such research is reviewed and approved by the institution's Institutional Review Board (IRB).
+These federal regulations require that any institution requesting and receiving funds for research involving human subjects from a federal department or agency must assure that such research is reviewed and approved by the institution's Institutional Review Board (IRB).

-Guidance is also provided for the preparation all documentation; including the submission form, research protocol, and informed consent form, along with samples of each, and the procedures to be followed in submitting such documentation to the IRB for review.
+Guidance is also provided for the preparation all documentation; including the submission form, research protocol, informed consent form, along with samples of each, and the procedures to be followed in submitting such documentation to the IRB for review.

-For all funded research involving human subjects, the Office of Sponsored Programswill be responsible for coordinating the submission of required documentation to the IRB for review.
-In the case of unfunded research involving human subjects, faculty, staff, and students proposing research involving human subjects will submit all documentation to the designated IRB member or alternate in his/her center/college, who will be responsible for reviewing the research and determining if it warrants review by the IRB.
-If so, the documentation will be forwarded to the Office of Sponsored Programsfor coordination of the IRB review.
+For all funded research involving human subjects, the Office of Sponsored Programs will be responsible for coordinating the submission of required documentation to the IRB for review.
+In the case of unfunded research involving human subjects; faculty, staff, and students will submit all documentation to the designated IRB member or alternate in his/her college.
+The college representative will be responsible for reviewing the research and determining if review by the IRB is required.
+If IRB review is required, documentation will be forwarded to the Office of Sponsored Programs for coordination of the IRB review.